jkderrick028/jkderrick028.github.io/_pages/projects.md

 <img src="/projects/compositional_coding/compositional_coding.jpg" alt="visual_nets" align='left' width="50%"/>
 <div markdown="1">

-The execution of complex cognitive tasks activates an extensive networks of frontal and parietal regions, known as the multiple-demand (MD) system, whose distributed activity patterns carry information about the task.
+The execution of complex cognitive tasks repeatedly activates an extensive networks of frontal and parietal regions, known as the multiple-demand (MD) system, whose distributed activity patterns carry information about the task.
 However, the functional organization of task representation remains unclear.
 Do certain tasks elicit more similar activity patterns than others?
 If so, what drives the functional organization?

-Computational work suggests that asks may be represented in a compositional fashion in prefrontal cortex, where the representation of a task can be expressed as the algebraic sum of vectors representing the underlying sensory, cognitive and motor processes.
+Computational work suggests that asks may be represented in a compositional fashion in PFC, where the representation of a task can be expressed as the algebraic sum of vectors representing the underlying sensory, cognitive and motor processes.
 Empirical evidence for compositional coding is limited.
 It remains to be tested if this principle generalizes to tasks that require context-dependent decisions.
+In this work, we provide empirical support for composition coding.

+Figure adapted from Yang et al., (2019) *Nature Neuroscience*

 Xiang et al. (2024).
 Compositional representation of tasks in human multiple-demand cortex. *Organization for Human Brain Mapping* [abstract](https://jkderrick028.github.io/assets/files/2024_OHBM_abstract_Xiang.pdf), [poster](https://jkderrick028.github.io/assets/files/20240623_OHBM_poster.pdf)